Jobless claims spiral up and up, and millions still await first checks

 Atwood lives in one of five states with the worst backlogs of unemployment claims, according to a Century Foundation analysis.
 Arizona, Florida, Indiana, Minnesota and South Carolina each had about 98% of its new unemployment applicants from March still waiting for money when the month ended, the analysis found.

 Another 3.8 million Americans officially joined Atwood in the unemployment line last week, for a total of 30 million people who've lost their jobs since March.
 And that 30 million unemployed total could actually be even higher, according to the Economic Policy Institute.
-The center-left think tank reports that up to 12 million people couldn't successfully file on their state's unemployment system between mid-March and mid-April for technical reasons.
+The center-left think tank reports that up to 12 million people were unable to file a claim on their state's unemployment system between mid-March and mid-April.

 Some states' unemployment website are run by outdated technology that's unable to process the unprecedented flood of applicants.
 In New Jersey, where 858,000 have filed for unemployment since mid-March, Governor Phil Murphy said he needs volunteers who know COBOL, a 40-year-old computer programming language that still powers the state's unemployment system.